microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-471.md

 __Added support for UI Automation patterns and properties__

+Accessibility clients can take advantage of new WinForms accessibility functionality by using common, publicly described invocation patterns.
+These is not WinForms-specific.
+For instance, accessibility clients can call the QueryInterface method on the IAccessible interface (MAAS) to obtain an IServiceProvider interface.
+If this interface is available, clients can use its QueryService method to request an IAccessibleEx interface.
+For more information, see [Using IAccessibleEx from a Client](https://msdn.microsoft.com/en-us/library/windows/desktop/dd561924(v=vs.85).aspx).
+Starting with the .NET Framework 4.7.1, IServiceProvider and [IAccessibleEx]( https://msdn.microsoft.com/en-us/library/windows/desktop/dd561898(v=vs.85).aspx) (where applicable) are available for WinForms accessibility objects.

 The .NET Framework 4.7.1 adds support for the fillowing UI automation patterns and properties:
 - The `T:System.Windows.Forms.ToolStripSplitButton` and `T:System.Windows.Forms.ComboBox` controls support the [Expand/Collapse pattern](https://docs.microsoft.com/dotnet/framework/ui-automation/implementing-the-ui-automation-expandcollapse-control-pattern)
 - The `T:System.Windows.Forms.ToolStripMenuItem` control has a [ControlType](https://docs.microsoft.com/dotnet/framework/ui-automation/ui-automation-support-for-the-menubar-control-type) property value <xref:System.Windows.Automation.ControlType.MenuItem?displayProperty=fullName>